lgatto/2017_11_16_OpenConCam/slides.md

   and more **trustworthy** research?
 - What's the impact on being an open activist on my **career**?
   **Good, IMHO**!

 ## More struggle

 - So much work, so little time.
 There are too many fights to pick - **pick the battles that matter most to you**.

+## More struggle

+- So much work, so little time.
+There are too many fights to pick - **pick the battles that matter most to you**.
-- There are multiple ways to fight any battle, and often several are needed in parallel: **official** procedure and **community** efforts.
+- There are multiple ways to fight a battle, and often several are needed in parallel: **official** procedure and **community** efforts.

 ## It's not *only* personal.